DevExpress/XAF-Blazor-Kubernetes-example/README.md

 Pooling=false;Data Source=db;Initial Catalog=XAFContainerExample;User Id=SA;Password=<your_strong_password>
 ```

-If you want to run container with https support, update the `docker-compose.yml` file as follows:
+If you want to run container with https support, update the `docker-compose.yml` file as follows (do not forget specify your certificate password instead of "certificate_password" example placeholder):

 ```
 version: "3.9"